-Complementing the voices of the 360 choristers who comprise the Mormon Tabernacle Choir is the sound of the majestic Tabernacle organ—one of the world's largest and most distinctive instruments.
+Complementing the voices of the 360 choristers who comprise The Tabernacle Choir at Temple Square is the sound of the majestic Tabernacle organ—one of the world's largest and most distinctive instruments.

 Much more than an icon, the organ and its 11,623 pipes breathe a warm, refined sound that blends perfectly with the voices of the Choir.